Fast Duplicate File Finder - Frequently Asked Question

 If you have deleted the files to the Recycle Bin explore its content, select all the files and/or folders inside and by right-clicking the selection choose the "Restore" pop-up menu item.

 If you have permanently deleted the files there is not much to be done.
-You still have chances to restore some data by using and undelete/un-erase application though the chances are really low.
-You can google to find such application on the web.
+You still have chances to restore some data by using an undelete/un-erase application though the chances are really low.
+You can Goggle to find such application on the web.
 Use your computer as less as possible until your try the undelete applications as the deleted data may be overwritten and permanently damaged.
 The space that the deleted data was occupying is now marked as free and the next write operation may use it.

 Some of the files can not be deleted/moved.
 What can I do?